yukixz/cqsocketapi/README.md

 ## Protocol

 ### Communication
-Server and client communicate by send UDP frame to each others.
-Fields are joined by one space in a frame.
+Server and client communicate by send UDP frame to each other.
 The server port is 11231 and client is 11232.

+A UDP frame contains one Prefix and multiple Fields.
+Prefix and Fields are joined by one space.

 ### Server Sent Frame
 ```